SteelCompendium/data-gen/Ancestries/Elf, wode.md

 “Black gods!”
 Meliora gasped.
 Credan frowned, and Wenna hushed her for swearing.
 Dade was ushered back toward them by two more wode elves, his bow in hand.
 The children huddled together, Credan's hand on the symbol of Saint Gryffyn around his neck, and Jeremy's hand on the hilt of his sword.

-The elves were tall, taller than an adult human, but seemed always to crouch as soon as they stopped moving.
+The elves were tall, taller than an adult [[Human|human]], but seemed always to crouch as soon as they stopped moving.
 Their eyes were unsettling, widely spaced and huge.
 But it was their ears, long and tall and twisting and set with great scoops to catch all sound, that marked them as elves of the wode.

 “Admittedly, though, most terrans regret the experience.”